Becoming A Permanent Resident in Canada - Easier (And Quicker) Than You Might Have Thought

 2. If eligible, you can access the Government of Canada Job Bank which matches your company with Express Entry candidates.

-3. If you find the right employee, you must give them a job offer lasting at least 1 year from when the permanent resident visa is received.
-This will also improve the candidate's chances of being accepted as a permanent resident in the first place.
+3. If you find the right employee, you must give them a job offer lasting at least 1 year from when their Express Entry application is approved.
+Your job offer will also improve the candidate's chances of being accepted to begin with.

 4. You will likely require a Labour Market Impact Assessment (LMIA) to support your job offer, although there is no cost if it is for a permanent resident candidate.

 Please note these are the very basics of the Express Entry process and everyone’s situation is different.
 To discuss your situation, whether an employee or employer, send me a LinkedIn message or email at email@example.com

 *For the specific programs and eligibility requirements of Express Entry, see: http://www.cic.gc.ca/english/immigrate/skilled/apply-who-express.asp

 **There are other opportunities for companies looking to hire temporary workers as well, some of which can be done in as little as 2 weeks.
-For more information, feel free to send me a message or email.
+For information on the Global Talent Stream, go here.